dp-os/vue-class-setup/README.md

     </div>
 </template>
 ```
-`Setup` and `Context` collect dependency information together and convert it into a Vue feature program after the subclass constructor is executed
+`Setup` and `Context` collect dependency information together, and convert it into a Vue program after executing the subclass constructor
 <!-- file:./tests/demo.vue end -->
 ## Setup